orderfactory/design-principles-js/README.md

 # Design Principles in JavaScript

-This project demonstrates various programming design principles in JavaScript.
+This project demonstrates 33 well-established programming design principles in JavaScript.
 Each principle is organized in its own folder with two JavaScript files:

 1. A file demonstrating the correct implementation of the principle
 2. A file demonstrating a violation of the principle